Money makes the world go round

 Personally, my own thirst for financial knowledge didn’t happen until after I had left school, and whilst I was always interested in making a bit of extra cash in one way or the other, I didn’t care too much about learning the theory behind it.
 In fact, I absolutely hated Economics in school, and just couldn’t get to grips with all the jargon about supply and demand, equilibrium, and so on, which is quite ironic now, as I read such books regularly by choice.

-This does go to show, that peoples approach to learning about finance can and does change as they get older, and so anybody can grow into the subject, even if they don’t find it particularly exciting, to begin with.
+This does go to show, that peoples approach to learning about finance, and understanding that Money makes the world go round, can and does change as they get older, and so anybody can grow into the subject, even if they don’t find it particularly exciting, to begin with.

 It is also important to understand the things that money cannot buy, for example, good health, love, respect, dignity and morality.
 Some of these can only come from good personal principles.